 As part of the Homes for Heroes 100 programme, we are publishing a new book of walks on a housing theme.
-This blog looks at one of the areas to be covered – St Pauls – which is the focus of one of the Homes for Heroes 100 projects led by the Architecture Centre.
+This blog looks at one of the areas to be covered – St Pauls – which is the focus of some of the Homes for Heroes 100 activity led by the Architecture Centre.

 If you live or have lived in St Pauls we’d welcome any memories or anecdotes you’d like to share about the area, particularly in relation to the key stopping points on the walk.

 St Pauls Church and Park